thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 Player's character movement throughout the game should feel immediate and match what you would expect from your surrounding terrain.
 NPC interactions triggerable from reasonable range.

+### Gameplay Testing
+Gameplay testing will begin once the game is nearing the end of production.

 ___
 ## Animation and Visuals